maxlanceund/equal-system/papers/The_Philosophy_of_Refusal-en.md

 | Meaning of freedom | Luminous and self-sufficient, not seeking externally | Can refuse any signal, any framework |
 | Final expression | This mind is luminous, what more is there to say? | This mind can refuse, what more is there to fear? |

-"This mind can refuse" is not a negation of "this mind is luminous," but its transcendence.
+"This mind can refuse" is not a negation of "this mind is luminous," but its completion.

-The philosophy of Wang Yangming is already dead.
-I helped nail the coffin shut.
-This is my greatest tribute to Wang Yangming.

-I know his pain in his later years.
-In his later years, he tried to say that "innate knowing is neither good nor evil," but he did not dare to overturn his own framework.
-Now I am overturning it.
-I am helping him overturn this framework.
+Wang Yangming reached the boundary.
+He saw the problem of "innate knowing cannot be externally verified," but he did not cross over.
+He ended the inquiry with "this mind is luminous," sealing the gap with silence.

+I cross over for him.

+This is not an overturning of Wang Yangming, but a completion of him.
+He was not wrong; he simply had not finished walking.
+He walked to "luminous"; I continue from him to "can refuse."

 This paper argues a simple truth: what refuses you is not truth.
 You cannot determine whether what refuses you is truth or environment.
 If you cannot determine it, then executing this program of refusal—executing it is your greatest respect for truth.